Clicky

 But here’s what most people miss: hierarchical relationships are table stakes.
 They’re necessary, but not sufficient.
 They prove you have organized knowledge.
 They don’t prove you have applicable knowledge.

-Beyond Structure: The Relationships That Signal True Expertise
+Categories 2-4: Advanced Relationships That Signal True Expertise

 The other three categories of semantic relationships often carry more weight with AI systems, because they demonstrate something hierarchical relationships cannot: that you can actually apply, integrate, and strategically deploy your knowledge.